Trafalgar (album)

 Trafalgar is a 1971 album by the Bee Gees.
 It was their ninth album (seventh internationally), and was released in September 1971 in the US, and November 1971 in the UK.
 The album was a moderate hit in the United States, and peaked at No. 34.
-The lead single "How Can You Mend a Broken Heart?" was the first Bee Gees' No. 1 single in the United States but failed to chart in Britain as did the album.
+The lead single "How Can You Mend a Broken Heart?" was the Bee Gees' first number one single in the United States but failed to chart in Britain as did the album.
 It is Geoff Bridgford's only full-length appearance on a Bee Gees album as an official member.

-Trafalgar is included in Robert Dimery's book 1001 Albums You Must Hear Before You Die.
+Trafalgar is included in Robert Dimery's edited collection 1001 Albums You Must Hear Before You Die.